jlevy/og-equity-compensation/README.md

 Some compensation is cash—your salary and bonus, if you get one.
 Other parts are benefits, like health insurance, family-related protections, perks, and retirement plans.
-But for many jobs, compensation includes a kind of ownership in a company, called equity.
+But for many jobs in startups and established companies alike, compensation includes a kind of ownership in a company, called equity.
 It’s this last part we focus on.

 🄳 [**Equity compensation**](http://www.investopedia.com/terms/e/equity-compensation.asp) is